14+ Free Business Proposal Templates with Cover Pages

 • Develop relations with your loyal customers: encourage their loyalty and look after them because they are the key to your success.
 Your excellent customer service will give you an edge over the competitors.

 Review before Submitting: it is important to regularly monitor your proposal and how well-written it is to increase sales and get your desired outcome.
 Your plan should be reviewed every three months initially to support the strategies.
 Once you are established, you can continue reviewing only when a service is launched.
-This will also help you in acknowledging when a new competitor enters the market.
+This will also help you acknowledge when a new competitor enters the market.

 To create a winning business proposal, follow these tips: